 With over 25 options located in Los Angeles, California, Grand Park Convalescent Hospital is one of the multitude of possibilities.
 This isn't a bad facility with a C overall grade.
 This grade is right in line with the city grade in Los Angeles.
 You can certainly do worse than this facility.
-This facility was better in some categories than others, but it did not have any weak links in any of the major categories discussed below.
-More information about these categories can be found below.
+The best part of this facility's profile was is its inspection score.
+Inspection grades are discussed in the next paragraph.

 Grand Park Convalescent Hospital